ackwolver335/Java-Coder/README.md

 }
 ```

-Note : Further Explanation is given in the Inout.java file above.

 - **Scanner** : It is an advanced version of BufferedReader which was added in later versions of Java.
 The scanner can read formatted input.
 It has different functions for different types of data types.

 Syntax Code :